I'm a member

 Printer Friendly Version

-DESCRIPTIONDopamine transporter imaging with single photon emission computed tomography (DAT-SPECT) is being evaluated to improve the differential diagnosis of degenerative parkinsonian syndromes from non-parkinsonian tremor and of dementia with Lewy bodies (DLB) from Alzheimer’s disease.
+DESCRIPTIONDopamine transporter imaging with single-photon emission computed tomography (DAT-SPECT), using radiopharmaceutical ioflupane I 123 injection, is being evaluated to improve the differential diagnosis of parkinsonian syndromes from non-parkinsonian tremor and of dementia with Lewy bodies from Alzheimer disease.

-Parkinsonian syndromes are a group of diseases that share similar cardinal signs, characterized by bradykinesia, rigidity, resting tremor and gait disturbance.
-Parkinson’s disease (PD) is the most common cause of parkinsonism; however, diagnosing PD in early stage of the disease can be difficult.
-In addition other etiologies such as essential tremor, corticobasal degeneration, multisystem atrophy, progressive supranuclear palsy, vascular parkinsonism, and drug-induced parkinsonism can lead to a similar set of symptoms.
-Even in specialized movement disorders centers, up to 25% of patients may be misclassified, and some patients, such as those with essential tremor who have been diagnosed with PD, may be erroneously treated.
+Parkinsonian syndromes (PS) are a group of diseases that share similar cardinal signs, characterized by bradykinesia, rigidity, resting tremor, and gait disturbance.
+Parkinson disease (PD) is the most common cause of parkinsonism.
+Despite the signs of PS, diagnosing PD in early stage of the disease can be difficult.
+In addition, other etiologies such as essential tremor, corticobasal degeneration, multisystem atrophy, progressive supranuclear palsy, vascular parkinsonism, and drug-induced parkinsonism can lead to a similar set of symptoms.
+Even in specialized movement disorders centers, up to 25% of patients may be misclassified, and some patients (eg, those with essential tremor who have been diagnosed with PD) may be erroneously treated.
 This has led to the development of additional tests to improve the accuracy of clinical diagnosis of PD and other parkinsonian syndromes.
-One recent approach is to evaluate the integrity of dopaminergic pathways in the brain with DAT-SPECT.
+One recent approach is to evaluate the integrity of dopaminergic pathways in the brain using DAT-SPECT.

-Analysis of DAT-SPECT images can be visual or semi-quantitative.
+Analysis of DAT-SPECT images can be visual, semi-quantitative, or quantitative.
 Since patients typically do not become symptomatic before a substantial number of striatal synapses have degenerated, visual interpretation of the scan is thought to be sufficient for clinical evaluation.
-A variety of methods are being tested to improve the validity and reliability of ratings, including commercially available software to define the region of interest (ROI) for semi-quantitative analysis and the development of an atlas for visual interpretation.
-Semiquantitative interpretion may aid visual interpretation and, if performed rigorously, may increase diagnostic accuracy; however, interobserver variability tends to be high with manual ROI based semi-quantification.
+A variety of methods are being tested to improve the validity and reliability of ratings, including commercially available software to define the region of interest (ROI) for analysis and the development of an atlas for visual interpretation.
+Quantitative interpretation may aid visual interpretation and, if performed rigorously, may increase diagnostic accuracy; however, interobserver variability tends to be high with manual ROI-based semi-quantification.
 Semi-quantitative analysis also requires normal control values and varies across imaging systems.

 Related medical policies are –

-POLICYDopamine transporter imaging with single photon emission computed tomography (DAT-SPECT) is investigational for all indications, including but not limited to, aiding in the diagnosis of patients with clinically uncertain parkinsonian syndromes, essential tremor, or dementia with Lewy bodies, and for the monitoring of disease progression.
+Dopamine transporter imaging with single photon emission computed tomography (DAT-SPECT) is investigational for all indications, including but not limited to:

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.